nandac/letterloom/docs/manual.typ

   )
 )

-We are writing to request you to visit The Lodge at the Dimbleby Estate in Cheswick Village to assess a stand of lordly Heritage Oak Trees that have stood the test of time, but whose strength might have been compromised by the wild squall that ripped through the region last week.
-We are keen to avoid any danger to passers by from weakened roots, branches, and sundry debris.

-Your specific task would be to render the grove safe to human traffic while at the same time minimizing the residual damage to the trees.
-You would, of course, also undertake to clear the area thereafter.

-Since this estate is jointly owned by the Dimbleby family, the signatures of all three of us appear in this letter to avoid any legal wrangles in the future.

-Kindly contact our Head Groundsman, Mr Jethro Tull, on 0117-12345678. to fix an appointment to view the trees and give a quotation for the contemplated work.

-Thank you kindly.
+// Write the body of your letter here
 ```

-The `letterloom` package provides extensive customization options to help tailor your letters to specific needs.
-In the following sections, we will explore all mandatory and optional parameters in detail, showcasing their usage with examples on how to specify them.
-In cases where there are multiple ways to configure an option, links have been provided to the relevant section in #link("https://typst.app/docs/")[Typst's documentation].
+The `letterloom` package provides several customization options to help tailor your letter for specific needs.
+In the following sections, we will explore all available parameters in detail, showcasing their usage with examples on how to specify them.
+In cases where Typst provides multiple ways to configure an option, links have been provided to the relevant section in the #link("https://typst.app/docs/")[Typst documentation].

-=== Required Parameters
+=== Mandatory Parameters

 - *`from`* #h(15pt) #highlight-type.dictionary

-  The sender's name and address, provided as a dictionary with the following keys:
+  Sender's name and address, provided as a dictionary with the following keys:
   #table(
     columns: 3,
     column-gutter: 10pt,